Cell as Point: One-Stage Framework for Efficient Cell Tracking: Experiments and Results

 \begin{itemize} \item The \textit{PhC-C2DH-U373} dataset comprises active glioblastoma-astrocytoma U373 cells on a polyacrylamide substrate.
 Each sequence is captured by a Nikon microscope with an object lens Plan Fluor DLL 20x/0.5 for a relatively long duration of 15 minutes, totaling $115$ frames with the size of $520\times696$.
 The cells are relatively sparse in frames.
 The distinct feature of this dataset, compared to others, is its higher grayscale background. \end{itemize}

 \begin{itemize} \item Dataset \textit{Fluo-N2DH-GOWT1} documents the activity of GFP-GOWT1 mouse stem cells over a 5-minute period as observed by Leica TCS SP5 microscope with objective lens Plan-Apochromat 63x/1.4 (oil), segmented into $92$ frames with a size of $1024 \times 1024$ per sequence.
-The target cells for tracking are notably active in cell events and exhibit a relatively high density within the frames. \end{itemize}

-\begin{itemize} \item \textit{Fluo-C2DL-Huh7} is a dataset of human hepatocarcinoma-derived cells expressing the fusion protein YFP-TIA-1.
+The target cells for tracking are notably active in cell events and exhibit a relatively high density within the frames. \item \textit{Fluo-C2DL-Huh7} is a dataset of human hepatocarcinoma-derived cells expressing the fusion protein YFP-TIA-1.
 Cell events are captured by the Nikon Eclipse Ti2 microscope with a lens CFI Plan Apo Lambda 20x/0.75 in a duration of 15 minutes with $30$ frames for each sequence.
 Cells in this dataset exhibit a relatively low frequency of cell events; However, due to the lower frame rate, cells exhibit significantly larger movements within a sequence.
 Cells are relatively small and have high density in frames. \end{itemize}